-- (c) (1) If medical treatment is controverted on the ground that the treatment is not reasonably necessary, the burden of proof shall be on the employer.
-If the treatment is controverted on the grounds that the treatment is either not authorized or is unrelated to the compensable injury, the burden of proof shall be upon the employee. - (2) In the event of a dispute as to the necessity and/or reasonableness of services already rendered, the procedure listed in Board Rule 203(c) shall be followed. - (d) If an employer or insurer utilizes a Board certified WC/MCO pursuant to O.C.G.A. § 34-9-201(b)(3), and a dispute arises regarding the treatment/test prescribed by the authorized treating physician and the dispute is not resolved within 30 days as outlined in Rule 208(f), then the employer or insurer has 15 days from notification by the WC/MCO to authorize the treatment/test or controvert the treatment/test.
-In no event will the employer or insurer utilizing a WC/MCO have more than 45 days from the receipt of the notice of a dispute as set forth in Rule 208(f) to comply with this provision. - (4) Where the employer fails to comply with Rule 205(b)(3), the employer shall pay for the treatment/test requested related to the compensable injury in accordance with the Chapter.
+- written authorization to the medical provider.
+The Order will take effect absent timely objection. - (5) Any party objecting to the Interlocutory Order may request a hearing within 20 days from the date of the Interlocutory Order.
+A Hearing Request will operate as a supersedeas of the order.
+Where treatment/testing has been ordered, the failure to request a hearing will be construed as consent to payment in accordance with the fee schedule for the requested medical treatment/testing. - (d)(1) If medical treatment is controverted on the grounds that the treatment is not reasonably necessary, the burden of proof shall be on the employer.
+If the treatment is controverted on the grounds that the treatment is either not authorized or is unrelated to the compensable injury, the burden of proof shall be upon the employee. - (2) In the event of a dispute as to the necessity and/or reasonableness of services already rendered, the procedure listed in Board Rule 203(c) shall be followed. - (e) If an employer or insurer utilizes a Board-certified WC/MCO pursuant to O.C.G.A. § 34-9-201(b)(2), and a dispute regarding authorization of treatment/testing prescribed by an authorized treating physician is not resolved within 30 days, then the employee or the employee's attorney may initiate the WC-PMT proceedings in subsection (c) of this Rule.
+Where no WC-PMT is filed, and the dispute is not resolved within 30 days as outlined in Rule 208(f), then the employer or insurer has 15 days from notification by the WC/MCO to authorize the treatment/test or controvert the treatment/test.
+In no event will the employer or insurer utilizing a WC/MCO have more than 45 days from the receipt of the notice of a dispute as set forth in Rule 208(f) to comply with this provision.